WrinkledEth/WrinkledEth/README.md

 # Hello  [^._.^]ﾉ

-I am a blockchain dev interested in building decentralized applications.
+I am a blockchain developer interested in building decentralized applications.

 🌱 Currently focused on learning Solidity and Rust